-School dances are held at various times throughout the school year and are open only to students currently enrolled in grades 7-8 at DHBMS.
+School dances are held at various times throughout the school year and are open only to students currently enrolled at DHBMS (grades to be determined).
 Students who are absent or suspended on the day of the dance, or who owe a missed detention, cannot attend.
-Students are not permitted to leave and then reenter the dance.
+Students are not permitted to leave and then re-enter the dance.
 All students should arrange for their parents/guardians to pick them up promptly at the end of the dance.
 Dance rules will be reviewed and signed before the dance.
 Students who chose not to follow the dance rules may lose the privilege of attending the next school dance or not be allowed to stay at the dance.
 Parents or guardians must sign students out at the end of the dance.
 Proper dress is required.
 Any student arriving in inappropriate clothes will not be allowed to stay.